shown in other instead.

 - Go to the Plugins tab and enable the Show debug window option in the Syncker group:

 If the network latency is too large despite 1Gb bandwidth or higher, it can be caused by a 100 Mb or 10 Mb device connected to a network.
 Data exchange rate will drop down to the maximum rate supported by such device, slowing down Syncker connection speed.

 - Some 100 Mb or 10 Mb devices can have a working network interface when they are turned off.

-- It is also possible that when turned off, 1 Gb devices have a network interface working at 100 Mb rate, which slows down connection in the LAN.
+- It is also possible that when turned off, 1 Gb devices have a network interface working at 100 Mb rate, which will slow down connection in LAN.

 If you have a source SDK, you can use a simple and useful tool to monitor the network messages exchange speed.
 It is server.usc found in source/tools/Interpreter/scripts/network/.